libis/rdm-integration/README.md

 ## Getting started

-Prerequisite: ensure that Docker (with the Compose plugin) is installed and available on your PATH - the `make up` target spins up the full stack via `docker compose`.
+Prerequisite: ensure that Docker (with the Compose plugin) **and** GNU Make are installed and available on your PATH - the `make up` target spins up the full stack via `docker compose`.
 The stack exposes supporting services on loopback-friendly hostnames (`keycloak.localhost`, `localstack.localhost`, `minio.localhost`), so no `/etc/hosts` edits are required.

 You can start the demo with the following command (requires Docker):